rtanglao/resume/README.md

 - Vancouver, BC (the rest of the support team was in the USA, Europe and Asia)
 - January 2016 - August 2020

-As support analyst, I improved Mozilla and Firefox products (Firefox for Android; Firefox for Desktop: Windows, Linux, macOS; Firefox Lite; Mozilla VPN; Firefox Reality and more) by collecting and feeding back user insights both manually and using dashboards to engineering and product.
+As support analyst, I improved Mozilla and Firefox products (Firefox for Android; Firefox for Desktop: Windows, Linux, macOS; Firefox Lite; Mozilla VPN; Firefox Reality and more) by collecting and reporting user feedback both manually and using dashboards to engineering and product.
 As support release manager, I ensured that support was ready for both new and existing products by coordinating user documentation with our content editor, ensuring our support site was ready by working with support site software developers and designers and working with product management and engineering.

 1. For every release, I gathered user insights for Firefox Desktop and Firefox for Android and reported them back to engineering and product management.
 1. Onboarded new products such as Mozilla VPN into support: ensured documentation was ready, for free products coordinated with community managers to ensure the volunteer support community was ready, for paid products such as Mozilla VPN worked with support agents to ensure paid support was ready.